-EETS (European Electronic Toll Service) simplifies payment of mileage-related heavy vehicle charge (LSVA) for vehicles registered abroad as of 2020
+EETS (European Electronic Toll Service) simplifies payment of performance-related heavy vehicle charge (HVC) for vehicles registered abroad as of 2020.

-In the Joint Committee on the Inland Transport Agreement with the EU, in 2010, the Confederation informed the European Commission that Directive 2004/52/EC will not be incorporated into Swiss law.
-However, the levying of the mileage-related heavy vehicle charge (LSVA) will be made possible via the EETS in the case of vehicles not registered in Switzerland.
+In the Joint Committee on the Inland Transport Agreement with the EU, in 2010, the Confederation informed the European Commission that levying of the performance-related heavy vehicle charge (HVC) will be made possible via the EETS in the case of vehicles not registered in Switzerland.

 With the adaptation of the Heavy Vehicle Charge Ordinance (HVCO) of 6 March 2000, the provisions for the EETS were incorporated into the HVCO on 1 May 2018.
-The resulting Ordinance of the Federal Department of Finance on the EETS with its annexes on the technical and operational requirements for the EETS providers should enter into force in December 2019.
-Compliance with these requirements and the existence of a multi-stage approval procedure from January 2020 form the basis for concluding an approval contract as an EETS provider in the LSVA area.
+The resulting Ordinance of the Federal Department of Finance on the EETS (FDF EETS and Fuel Card Providers Ordinance) with the technical and operational requirements for the EETS providers entered into force on 1 March 2020.